 What are the enzymes?

 Atreya Smith describes it as the following: Special proteins that bind themselves to other particles for the purpose of transforming them.
-They speed up biological process in the body having specific actions and roles, helping to transform nutrients in the body without being altered or used up in the process.
+They speed up a biological process in the body having specific actions and roles, helping to transform nutrients in the body without being altered or used up in the process.
 They are quite sensitive and can be disabled by excess acidity or alkaline PH in the body.
 They are concerned in all the digestive and cellular process.

-Enzymes are becoming a field of mayor study in the biochemical world.
+Enzymes are becoming a field of major study in the biochemical world.
 Medicines are being made either to inhibit or accelerate different enzyme productions in the digestive process, usually the liver.
 Each person has a different strength of enzyme function that is why our constitution, among other things, is a reflection of the enzyme capacity to transform, anything that comes into the body.
 The digestive enzymes are the key to proper assimilation and for health in general.

 Most of our digestive enzymes come in the first six to twelve months of a baby´s life in the form of mother´s milk and early food consumption.
 Population enzymes change according to culture and food as genetics and the mother pass them on.
-Small percentage is acquired over time by the child (around 10%).
+A small percentage is acquired over time by the child (around 10%).
 The majority of the food allergies is due to a lack of enzymes, often due to a short breastfeeding period.